 In this section, we'll set up map-based navigation for your robot.
 Freedom Robotics provides top-down and 3D views of your robot in its surroundings, enabling you to view your robot's position, visualize current and future paths, and set navigation waypoints.
-These features require a (simple) navigation stack to be running on the robot and accepting goal commands.
+These features require a localization and (simple) navigation stack to be running on the robot and accepting goal commands.

 To enable you to identify issues and intervene in real-time, we'll walk through the following steps:

 Uploading transformation data is required, and we recommend that you also set up all other elements that are relevant to your robot and its operations.

 Transformations define the three-dimensional relationships between various parts of your robot.
 For ROS-based systems, we have a

 tf listener running on the robot that sends snapshots of the tf tree at regular intervals.
 This is not enabled by default and can be enabled by navigating to SETTINGS --> BANDWIDTH and adding a new topic